linea-it/pz-compute/doc/pz-build-hats-e2e-local-test.md

 data/yvals
 ```

-## Build HATS With hats-import and Local Dask
+## Build HATS With Dask Staging and hats-import

-Force the `hats-import` path by setting `--fast-path-size-mb=0`.
-This command
+Force the Dask path by setting `--fast-path-size-mb=0`.
+The same local Dask
-sets every local Dask cluster option explicitly.
+cluster is used for HDF5-to-parquet staging and for `hats-import`.

 ```bash
 cd "$PZ_LOCAL_RUN"